-- The 15th round of negotiations on the Trans-Pacific Partnership free trade agreement (FTA) will take place on Dec.
+The 15th round of negotiations on the Trans-Pacific Partnership (TPP) free trade agreement (FTA) will take place on Dec.
 3-12 in Auckland, New Zealand.
 These talks will include Canada and Mexico for the first time and have attracted comments from most trade-oriented industries.
 President Obama and other government leaders have targeted October 2013 for completion of negotiations.

 Sanitary and phyto-sanitary (SPS) issues will be the real market access determiners in the talks.
 Commitments need to go beyond those made under the WTO, often referred to as ‘WTO-plus’.
 The USTR may propose new language making SPS disciplines fully enforceable, including those that go beyond WTO rules.
 If they would not be enforceable under TPP dispute settlement, they would not be settled at the WTO because they would be stricter than WTO requirements.

 According to an October report in Inside U.S. Trade, Australia may propose export competition disciplines that could require significant changes in the USDA GSM-102 export credit guarantee program and food aid programs.
 The proposal is expected to be similar to a 2008 WTO Doha round draft text that would limit loan length to six months, about the same as can be secured in the private market.
 The longest GSM-102 guarantee is two years.
 There has already been pushback from U.S. groups involved with credit guarantees and ones directly supplying food aid.
 The USTR’s office is pursuing further consultations with U.S. groups.